CtrlK

 Conciseness

 The skill is mostly efficient with good use of tables and code, but includes some unnecessary commentary (e.g., 'Typical RAG cache hit rate: 40-60%, directly cutting costs in half' is somewhat redundant with the section title).
-The cost drivers table and checklist are well-structured, though the overall length could be tightened.
+The cost drivers table and checklist are well-structured, though the overall length could be trimmed slightly.

 2 / 3